miklevin/MikeLev.in/_posts/2024-12-06-testing-chatgpt-o1-release.md

 ---
 title: Testing OpenAI ChatGPT o1 Release Model
 permalink: /futureproof/testing-openai-chatgpt-o1-release/
 description: I've been testing the new OpenAI ChatGPT o1 release model by feeding it my web application codebase and seeking feedback.
 The model has provided a comprehensive analysis of my project, outlining completed tasks, remaining tasks, and recommended next steps, demonstrating its ability to understand and provide helpful guidance on a complex coding project.
+It's token window has increased enough to digest a 6,600 like program in one pass, putting it more in parity with Gemini's 1-Million (2-Million as-of today) context window.
 layout: post
 sort_order: 1
 ---